JuliaCon/www.juliacon.org/2023/tickets.md

 # JuliaCon 2023: Registration

 JuliaCon 2023 is back in person at MIT, ticket prices are shown below for both Early Bird and Regular prices.
 Please only select a student ticket if you are a registered student.
 We have a limited number of student tickets and want to make the conference accessible to those who need them.
+Early bird prices will be honored for accepted speakers even if they are no longer open to the general public.

 ~~~
 <div id="eventbrite-widget-container-454009814577"></div>